 Life in Finland is notoriously expensive.
 Use this guide to avoid the rip-offs and find the best places to exchange your money in Helsinki.

-Finland is in the Eurozone, so if you're travelling from a non-Euro area, you'll probably need some cash.
+The currency in Findland is the euro, so if you're travelling from a non-Euro area, you'll probably need some cash.

 - Compare the rate you’re offered with the real mid-market rate online.
 Because exchange rates go up and down all the time, it can help to keep an eye on the live rate by using an online currency converter.
 Remember to factor in commission charges and other fees when you're choosing the best place to make your conversion.